Aveygo/DeltaConvNeXt/README.md

 $f(x_{\text{left}}, x_{\text{right}}) = ( x_{\text{left}} + x_{\text{right}} ) \cdot \left( \frac{2}{1 + e^{( x_{\text{left}} - x_{\text{right}} )^2 \cdot \lambda}} \right)$

-We can deduce two important features:
-1. What is the difference between the signals?
-2. How different are they?

 ## Example

 <table>